My recipes → Your inbox. Sign up today!

 This post may contain affiliate links.

-This delicious Lion’s Mane Mushroom Recipe is quickly sauteed in butter or olive oil until golden brown and then finished with a splash of soy sauce.
-A quick and easy side that takes less than ten 10 minutes to make and can be enjoyed in a variety of ways.
+Learn how to cook lion’s mane mushrooms in minutes with just 4-ingredients.
+This delicious Lion’s Mane Mushroom Recipe is quickly sautéed in butter or olive oil until golden brown, then finished with a splash of soy sauce.
+A quick and easy veggie side that takes less than ten 10 minutes to make and can be enjoyed in a variety of ways.

 Lion's Mane Mushrooms cooked in a skillet.